bonsairobo/trashbot/kinect/README.md

-TODO: Describe the sensor model socket API for Rexarm receiver.
+TODO: describe the sensor model socket API for Rexarm receiver.